waveFrontSet/workcalendar/README.md

 Then, we can use `devspace` to fire up a development container via the following process.
+1. Make sure you are in the right context.
+If in doubt, use `devspace use context` and select it again.
+For instance, if you want to use the Docker Kubernetes context you will need to select `docker-desktop`.
-1. Choose a namespace for the app, for example `workcalendar` via `devspace use namespace workcalendar`.
+2. Choose a namespace for the app, for example `workcalendar` via `devspace use namespace workcalendar`.
-2. Fire up the development container `devspace dev` which will load a pre-built development image containing all necessary dependencies and development extras such as `pytest`, `flake8` and `black`.
+3. Fire up the development container `devspace dev` which will load a pre-built development image containing all necessary dependencies and development extras such as `pytest`, `flake8` and `black`.
-3. As soon as you regain control, you will have access to the shell of the development container.
-Execute `python manage.py runserver 5000` to fire up a development server listening on port 5000.
-If everything goes will, you will be greeted by a new browser window showing the app.
+4. If everything goes will, you will be greeted by a new browser window showing the app.